Jessica Zègre-Hemsey, PhD, RN

 Chapel Hill, NC 27599-7460

-Dr. Zègre-Hemsey investigates strategies to advance care and improve outcomes for patients with acute coronary syndrome (ACS) and other cardiovascular diseases.
+Dr. Zègre-Hemsey investigates strategies to advance care and improve outcomes for patients with acute coronary syndrome (ACS) and other time-sensitive cardiovascular conditions.
 Specifically, her work aims to optimize both early and accurate diagnosis of time-sensitive conditions by 1) cardiac monitoring (electrocardiography) and other non-invasive physiological measures, and 2) integration of novel technologies into systems of care, both in the prehospital and acute care settings.
 The overall goal of this work is to enhance triage, risk stratification, clinical decision-making, and patient access to definitive care.
 Dr. Zègre-Hemsey is currently the principal investigator of an interdisciplinary study that seeks to better understand the use of prehospital ECG across the state of North Carolina.
 Dr. Zègre-Hemsey is an emergency department nurse with a PhD in Nursing from the University of California, San Francisco (UCSF).
 She is also an adult-gerontology clinical nurse specialist (CNS) with a focus on critical-care trauma.
 Dr. Zègre-Hemsey holds an adjunct appointment in the UNC School of Medicine, Department of Emergency Medicine.